mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 These are available in addition to the existing `"input"`, `"reset"`, and `"clear"` values.

-### Chip
+### Chip focus

-In earlier versions, the Chip component would lose focus when the user pressed the <kbd class="key">esc</kbd> button, which differs from how other button-like components work.
+In earlier versions, the Chip component would lose focus when the user pressed the <kbd class="key">esc</kbd> key, which differs from how other button-like components work.
 In v6 the Chip now retains focus as expected.

 To preserve the previous behavior, add a custom `onKeyUp` handler as shown below: